-As a result of these provisions it is prohibited for an employer to dismiss you based (adverse action) based on a claim or proposed claim to superannuation entitlements or other employment entitlements (a workplace right).
+As a result of these provisions it is prohibited for an employer to dismiss you based on a claim or proposed claim to superannuation entitlements or other employment entitlements (a workplace right) as this may constitute adverse action.
 Therefore, if you have been dismissed after exercising your right to discuss any concerns relating to employment benefits (including superannuation), you are entitled under the Fair Work Act 2009 to launch a general protections dispute with Fair Work Australia.

 I felt I was being unfairly discriminated against in my workplace.
 I told my employer that I intended to lodge a discrimination claim against them.
 I was dismissed shortly after.
 What rights do I have?

 If you have been subject to any form of detriment as a result of lodging a complaint with the Victorian Equal Opportunity and Human Rights Commission you may have rights under the protections against victimisation outlined in the Victorian Equal Opportunity Act 2010.

 An employer may not lawfully dismiss, or subject an employee to any form of detriment, due to that employee lodging/threatening to lodge a complaint with the Victorian Equal Opportunity and Human Rights Commission.